 It should be noted that this isn’t the full spectrum of treatments available for brain tumours, and appropriate treatment options are always best proposed by your doctor.

-While the chance your headache is a sign of a brain tumour is slim, if you have persistent or unusual headaches, it’s crucial that you seek professional medical advice from your doctor immediately.
-Your neurosurgeon will be able to diagnose and treat your condition by designing a thorough treatment plan and offering consistent support and aftercare throughout your path to recovery.
+While the chance your headache is a sign of a brain tumour is slim, if you have persistent or unusual headaches, it’s crucial that you seek professional medical advice from a neurosurgeon, who will be able to diagnose and treat your condition by designing a thorough treatment plan and offering consistent support and aftercare throughout your path to recovery.